-Lab 2: Literature Overall time: 20 minutes
+Lab 2: Literature

 Literature Review

 The group are given a selection of texts to choose from, there are told they will use the words to create something new from them.
 The group will take part in a technique called 'blackout poetry' involving cutting out or using markers to take words out of the texts and in turn make poetry to create new meaning to the text.